How Drinking Water Changes Your Body

 These benefits will be later explained using science, physiology and practical reasoning.
 In some articles you might have read exaggerated explanations and benefits.
 But here you’ll be convinced that drinking more water truly benefits your mind and body.
 Let’s start.

 One main reason to drink water is to replace all of the fluids you lose.
 After all, we lose water every day for all sorts of reasons, including:

 In other words, we lose water every day because of our normal daily activities.
 Our bodies use water for daily biological functions.
 That’s why when we lose significant fluids (our brain gets triggered when there’s lack of fluids or imbalance), we get the craving to drink.

-It’s our body’s way of staying on top shape.
+It’s our body’s way of staying in top shape.
 However, sometimes we ignore the signs because we’re occupied with work, study, leisure or other activities.
-Or we resort to sugary and alcoholic beverages to quench our thirst.
+We may even resort to sugary and alcoholic beverages to quench our thirst.

-That’s why clean water is still the best way to replace the fluids you lost.
+That’s why clean water is still the best way to replace any fluids you’ve lost.
 This way, our bodies will function optimally and proceed with the normal biological functions.

-To better understand the positive effect of staying hydrated, it’s worthwhile to study the negative results of dehydration.
+To better understand the positive effect of staying hydrated, it’s worthwhile to take a look at the negative results of dehydration.